MaxButterworth/Yr-3-Physics-Project/README.md

 # Yr-3-Physics-Project

-A repository containing all the Python scripts used to process data.
+Experimental work completed by Max L. Butterworth and Alex S. Bush.

-All Python code to calculate sample temperatures, plot graphs, and analyse data are presented here.
-The linear fit parameters for GaAs and GaP intensity versus wavelength spectra are also presented.
+This is a repository containing all the Python scripts used to process data, including: calculating sample temperatures, plotting spectra, and other graphs.
+The linear fit parameters for GaAs and GaP intensity versus wavelength spectra and transmission versus wavelength spectra are also provided.